-Treatment means any activity carried out on waste batteries after they have been handed over to a facility for sorting, preparing for re-use, preparing for repurpose, preparation for recycling, or recycling (EU Battery Regulation, Article 2,1(42)).
+Treatment means any operation carried out on waste batteries after they have been handed over to a facility for sorting, preparation for re-use, preparation for repurposing, preparation for recycling, or recycling (EU Battery Regulation, Article 3, 1(53)).

-Repair means returning a defective product or waste to a condition where it fulfils its intended use (ESPR, Article 2(20)).11
+Repair means returning a defective product or waste to a condition where it fulfils its intended use (ESPR, Article 2(20)).

-Preparing for re-use means checking, cleaning, or repairing recovery operations, by which products or components of products that have become waste are prepared so that they can be re-used without any other pre-processing (Waste Directive 2008/98/EC, Article 3 referenced in the EU Battery Regulation, Article 2).
+Preparation for re-use means checking, cleaning, or repairing recovery operations, by which products or components of products that have become waste are prepared so that they can be re-used without any other pre-processing ('preparing for re-use' in Waste Directive 2008/98/EC, Article 3 (16) referenced in the EU Battery Regulation, Article 3, 1(29)).

-Preparing for repurpose means any operation, by which parts of or a complete waste battery is prepared so that it can be used for a different purpose or application than the one that it was originally designed for (EU Battery Regulation, Article 2,1(25a)).
+Preparation for repurposing means any operation, by which a waste battery or parts thereof, is prepared so that it can be used for a different purpose or application other than that for which it was originally designed (EU Battery Regulation, Article 2,1(31)).

-Preparation for recycling means treatment of waste batteries prior to any recycling process, which shall, inter alia, include storage, handling, dismantling of battery packs or separation of fractions that are not part of the battery itself (EU Battery Regulation, $Article\ 2,1(42a)$).
+Preparation for recycling means the treatment of waste batteries prior to any recycling process, including, inter alia, the storage, handling and dismantling of battery packs or the separation of fractions that are not part of the battery itself (EU Battery Regulation, Article 3, 1(54)).

 Recycling means any recovery operation by which waste materials are reprocessed into products, materials, or substances whether for the original or other purposes.
 It includes the reprocessing of organic material but does not include energy recovery and the reprocessing into materials that are to be used as fuels or for backfilling operations.
-(Waste Directive, Article 3(17)).
-Waste materials are either from the manufacturing process (i.e. pre-consumer material) or after consumer use (i.e. post-consumer material) (definition amended by the Guidance Document for the Product Circularity Data Sheet (18)).
+(Waste Directive, Article 3(17)), referenced in the EU Battery Regulation Article 3, 2(a).
+Waste materials are either from the manufacturing process (i.e., pre-consumer material) or after consumer use (i.e., post-consumer material) (definition amended by the Guidance Document for the Product Circularity Data Sheet (19)).

-Waste management means the collection, transport, recovery (including sorting), and disposal of waste, including the supervision of such operations and the after-care of disposal sites, and including actions taken as a dealer or broker (Waste Directive, Article 3(9) referenced in the EU Battery Regulation, Article 2).
+Waste management means the collection, transport, recovery (including sorting), and disposal of waste, including the supervision of such operations and the after-care of disposal sites, and including actions taken as a dealer or broker (Waste Directive, Article 3(9) referenced in the EU Battery Regulation, Article 3, 2(\alpha)).